escomputers/Automatic-Order-Book-Scanner/README.md

 1. Connects to the Binance API for fetching latest order book data for the chosen symbol using maximum scan depth (last 5000 bids & asks) allowed by Binance
 3. Filters price levels basing on USD order value (price * quantity) set by the user
-3. Saves data to Mongodb
+3. Saves data in database

 Next time it runs:

-4. Connects to Mongodb for fetching previous symbol snapshot
+4. Connects to database for fetching previous symbol snapshot
 6. Repeats step 1
 7. Compares latest data from API with data saved inside the database in order to find common price levels
 8. Creates a new object containing common price levels with updated quantities